shtmjp/arxiv_gpt/README.md

   - Use Google Gemini API
   - Avoid duplicates by recording posts to Spreadsheet
 - Multiple arXiv queries can be configured with `EXTRA_ARXIV_SEARCH_CONFIGS`
+- Replies with 「解説して」 now trigger an additional Gemini 2.5 Pro analysis that is converted into a PDF and uploaded to the same Discord channel.

+## Explanation requests

+- Set `DISCORD_BOT_TOKEN` so the bot can read replies and post files to the corresponding channel.
+- Optionally override `EXPLANATION_STATE_PATH` to change where the bot stores metadata about posted summaries.

 ## Configuring multiple queries